The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

 Aphids can enjoy feeding on your plants, but a strong blast from the hose can be enough to get rid of them.
 If they persist, then I recommend spraying with neem oil.

 I do this once a week, making sure to target both the top and bottom of the foliage.

 Check out this guide to learn more about managing aphids in your garden.

 Diseases that you might encounter include fungal leaf spot and powdery mildew, which can also be treated with neem oil or a targeted fungicide.

-Bacterial leaf spot, caused by Xanthomonas campestris is a serious disease usually a result of planting infected transplants or seeds.
+Bacterial leaf spot, caused by Xanthomonas campestris, is a serious disease that’s usually a result of planting infected transplants or seeds.
 Plants will need to be removed and destroyed.